deklund76/COVID-Factor-Analysis-Framework/MLmodel.md

 - Possibly explore additional features.

 - Database features are the distributions, the administrations, and the states
+- Label columns are based on the means for the year 2020 and the means for the years 2020 and 2021 combined (from database United_States_COVID-19_Cases_and_Deaths_by_State_over_Time.csv)

 Imbalance:  *note that the classier set (labels) is NOT imbalanced*

 ## Finding the optimal model

 According to sklearn,the scikit-learn implementation differs from the original random forest conceptualization of each sample-sized decision tree voting for the best outcome.
 In scikit-learn the ensemble learners outcome is averaged.
-It is known that individual decision trees typically have high variance which caused overfittig.
-The algorithm of voting or averaging tends to reduce the variance so that the randpm forest trees are less likely overfit the data.
+It is known that individual decision trees typically have high variance which cause overfitting.
+The random forest algorithms of either voting or averaging tends to reduce the variance so that the randpm forest trees are less likely overfit the data.
 By assessing the model results, parameters can be found which provide a predictive fit rather than an overfit.
-The model parameters which are explored here to find an optimal model.
+The model parameters which are explored to find an optimal model are as follows:<br>

-Parameter names used in the random forest arguments are:<br><br>

 n_estimators=128<br>
 random_state=78<br>